ArnaldoTrujillo/castorflex-blog/source/_posts/2013-07-17-adding-a-foreground-selector-to-a-view.markdown

 title: "Adding a Foreground Selector to a View/ViewGroup"
 date: 2013-07-17 23:34
 comments: true
-keywords: "android, selector, foreground, card, cards, android add foreground selector, touch feedback"
+keywords: "android, selector, foreground, background, card, cards, android add foreground selector, touch feedback, google play"
-description: "You will see in this post how to implement a foreground selector for either a ViewGroup or a basic View in Android."
+description: "You will see in this post how to implement a foreground selector for either a ViewGroup or a basic View in Android.
+This effect is often used in Android cards (e.g. in the play store) and is a great touch feedback."
 categories: [UI/UX]
 ---

 Everyone has already seen the android cards touch feedback.
 The selector is drawn in the foreground instead of in the background (as we usually implement it).
-This effect is in fact pretty simple (and in some cases, basic) to implement.
+This effect is in fact pretty simple to implement, and is already implemented in some cases.

 Here is a screenshot of the press state effect in the Google Play app: